Azure/Enterprise-Scale/docs/enterprise-scale-iab/setup-git-cicd.md

     ![_Figure_](./media/wt-2.1-2.5.png)

 10. Now, we will run discovery using GitHub Actions, this initializes your GitHub repo with your Azure environment.
-This uses the GitHub Actions `workflow_dispatch` trigger and requires requires the latest [`.github/workflows/azops-pull.yml`](../../../.github/workflows) file containing the `workflow_dispatch` section your current repo.
+This uses the GitHub Actions `workflow_dispatch` trigger and requires the latest [`.github/workflows/azops-pull.yml`](../../../.github/workflows) file containing the `workflow_dispatch` section your current repo.

     Go to the **Actions** tab in your GitHub repository and select the **AzOps-Pull** workflow.
 Click on **Run workflow**, select _Branch: main_ and _Action to trigger = pull_ and start the process with **Run workflow** button.